-At the highest end, many of these desks featured not only the finest in oak, mahogany, satinwood and rosewood but also materials like gold inlay, ivory, shargreen or even ebony.
-Craftsmanship could take many different forms, and as a style that mixes six or seven different styles, it's not hard to see how four or five desks could appear completely different, meeting wildly different tastes and room aesthetics.
+At the highest end, many of these Vintage Art Deco desks featured not only the finest in oak, mahogany, satinwood and rosewood but also materials like gold inlay, ivory, shargreen or even ebony.
+Furniture Designers would take many different forms, and as a style that mixes six or seven different styles, it's not hard to see how four or five desks could appear completely different, meeting wildly different tastes and room aesthetics.

 If sheer beauty, quality of craftsmanship, and having a desk that can be passed on as part of your legacy to your descendants somehow isn't convincing enough, keep in mind that going with antique desks is also better for the environment.
 These last decades or even longer, especially if you're willing to take care of them with regular cleaning and treatments by profession antique craftsman.
 There is no supporting mass produced junk that must get thrown away every few years, there is no adding into the greenhouse gasses from factories - there's just a finely handcrafted piece of furniture set to last the test of time.

 There are many brilliant reasons to look at owning a mid-century or an Art Deco antique desk, but the inherent longevity of these finely crafted sturdy pieces may just be the best one of them all.
 If you're a person with discerning taste, and a penchant for the utmost quality, then the executive 1930's Art Deco desk is undoubtedly for you.